 Poinsettia is another tropical, native to Mexico.
 It will never be as showy again as when it came from the climate controlled greenhouse.
 When it drops green leaves, cut it back to 6-8 inches and allow the soil to dry out completely between watering.
 Keep the plant in bright light, away from cold drafts.
 After all danger of frost has passed, it can be repotted or planted outside in a sunny garden for the summer.
 Bring it back into the house before the first frost.
 It then needs 14 hours of total darkness and 6 hours of bright sunlight daily.
 Do this for 10 weeks to set flower buds.
 Did I just lose you?
 Yes, more work than most of us are up to.
 But this plant can still be enjoyed as a houseplant, and later as an annual for the less brave.

-Anoka Master Gardeners wish you a wonderful holiday season and welcome you to visit our website: http://anokamastergardeners.org/ for information on events, activities and services and how to Ask a Master Gardener questions as well as how to join us.
+Enjoy your post holiday plants and think spring!
+Visit our website: http://anokamastergardeners.org/ for information on events, activities and how to Ask a Master Gardener questions.